 Imagine waking up every morning feeling weak and fatigued with no hope of relief as the day goes on.
 Furthermore, no matter what medications your doctor prescribes, be it antidepressants, muscle relaxers, or sleep aids, there doesn’t seem to be any improvement.
 For many with chronic fatigue syndrome (CFS) and fibromyalgia this is their reality.

-One of the primary difficulties of Chronic Fatigue Syndrome and Fibromyalgia is locating and resolving each of the numerous malfunctions caused by them.
+One of the primary difficulties of chronic fatigue syndrome and fibromyalgia is locating and resolving each of the numerous malfunctions associated with them.
 Every case is unique and has its own challenges.
 Treatment of both conditions require an individualized multi-system approach that is structured around each patients’ specific needs.
-Without better understanding of the causes, symptoms and treatments for CFS and Fibromyalgia the likelihood of resolving them can be slim.
+Without better understanding of the causes, symptoms and treatments for CFS and fibromyalgia the likelihood of resolving them can be slim.

 A Debilitating Duo

 Many aspects are shared between CFS and fibromyalgia.
 This is likely because the systems most impacted by these conditions are highly integrated with one another.
 CFS is caused primarily by pituitary malfunction that has a significant impact on hormone regulation.
 Widespread hormone disruption can cause a multitude of problems throughout the body.
 Similarly, fibromyalgia is instigated by dysfunction in the hypothalamus, which influences the nervous system and plays a critical role in hormone regulation.

 Frequently, when one system is impacted the other is affected as well.
 For this reason, even though CFS and fibromyalgia are individual conditions, up to 70% of patients who suffer from one disorder also has the other.
 Despite these conditions having clear associations with specific systems there are many contributing conditions and malfunctioning elements that can promote CFS and fibromyalgia difficulties.
 Common contributors of these two conditions include:

 - Mitochondrial malfunction